sharc-lab/HLSFactory/docs/source/tutorials/xilinx_flow.md

 This step will take the designs in the datasets and generate many different variations of each design based on the specified design space.
 This is done by specifying what pragmas can be inserted into the design and the different possible values for pragma parameters.

-For example, I can specify a design space to include three loop unroll pragmas for three different loops.
-For each pragma, I can set a range of values for the unroll factor.
+For example, you can specify a design space to include three loop unroll pragmas for three different loops.
+For each pragma, you can set a range of values for the unroll factor.
 The `OptDSLFrontend` can then look at this design space, sample different combinations of enabling loop unrolling and the unrolling factor, and generate a new design for each combination.
 Currently, the `OptDSLFrontend` supports pipelining, loop unrolling, and array partitioning for Xilinx Vitis HLS and Intel HLS flows.

 In most cases, enumerating designs for the entire design space can result in hundreds or thousands of design variations for a single design.
 For some users, this is overkill and may be limited by the amount of compute and time they have to run HLS synthesis and implementation.
 Therefore, the `OptDSLFrontend` has an option to sample a fixed random subset of the design space.
 This is done by setting the `random_sample` flag to `True` and specifying the number of random samples to take with the `random_sample_num` argument.
 The `random_sample_seed` argument is used to set the seed for the random number generator to ensure reproducibility.